Built-in cybersecurity features

-How can you be sure that your system is communicating with an authorized Axis device?
-You could physically inspect the product out of the box, but how can you guarantee that the device itself hasn’t been replaced?
-Following the latest international standard for secure device identity (IEEE 802.1AR), compatible Axis devices automate and secure the identification of the device over a network.
-Compatible devices run firmware version 10.1 and include the Axis Edge Vault component.
-This component protects the Axis device ID, a collection of certificates including a digitally signed version of the globally unique serial number of your Axis device.
-Axis device ID simplifies the authorization of Axis products on your network ensuring cost-efficient configuration to save you time and money.
+How do you know your system is communicating with an authorized Axis device and that the video captured by the device hasn’t been tampered with?
+Following the latest international standard for secure device identity (IEEE 802.1AR), the Axis Edge Vault security component enable automatic and secure identification of new devices during installation.
+It also simplifies authorization of Axis products on your network.
+Axis Edge Vault protects the Axis device ID, a collection of certificates including a digitally signed version of the globally unique serial number of your Axis device.

 Certified key storage

 Used in selected Axis products, the Trusted Platform Module (TPM) is a standalone hardware component that ensures cryptographic keys and certificates are safe and secure, even in the event of a security breach.
 All private keys are stored within the TPM and all cryptographic operations requiring the private key are sent to the TPM for processing.
 It’s not possible to modify anything inside the TPM, so the secret part of the certificate is always safeguarded.
 The TPM in Axis products is certificated to meet the requirements of FIPS 140-2 level 2 and includes role-based operator authentication and tamper evidence.